%}

 Summary

 Is dysphagia causing your loved ones difficulty swallowing?
 NTUC Health is here to help with suitable speech therapy programmes to improve their ability to swallow foods.
-Call us at 6715 6762 to learn more about our day rehabilitation and speech therapy services.
+Learn more about our day rehabilitation and speech therapy services.
 Visit our Family Medicine Clinic if your loved ones need to consult a doctor for symptoms of dysphagia.

 Other Blog Posts